FirmwGuy/CEP/docs/L0_KERNEL/topics/SERIALIZATION-AND-STREAMS.md

 ### Namepool & CAS
 - Every record key is expressed in DT-segment form.
 If a path references a namepool entry the reader may not have, the writer emits `namepool_delta` records and sets `CEP_FLAT_CAP_NAMEPOOL_MAP`.
 Readers ingest those deltas first, ensuring the rest of the frame resolves cleanly.
 - Payload fingerprints surface the CAS ID for non-inline payloads; historical payload records reuse the same fingerprint so CAS consumers can prune duplicates efficiently.
+When `CEP_FLAT_CAP_PAYLOAD_REF` is present, the reference block supplies the BLAKE3-256 fingerprint, payload length, codec, and AEAD mode so `/cas` readers can fetch and verify blobs without touching `branch.dat`.

+### Trailer mini-TOC
+- The trailer’s mini-TOC count now matches the number of tracked records in the frame whenever `CEP_FLAT_CAP_FRAME_TOC` is asserted.
+Each entry stores `record_type`, the full key prefix, and the byte offset of the record relative to the beginning of the frame. `cep_flat_reader_mini_toc()` exposes these entries so persistence layers (CPS, federation replay, import/export tooling) can seek directly to the relevant records without replaying the entire frame payload.

 ## Streams & adapters

 - `cep_flat_stream_emit_cell` (and the federation emitters layered on top) always build a flat frame.
 Feature toggles now enable/disable optional records within that frame rather than swapping whole serializers.
 - Streams, CAS adapters, and federation transports simply forward the frame bytes.
 Replay paths call `cep_flat_reader_feed`/`commit` to validate and iterate records.
+- `cep_flat_reader_mini_toc()` exposes the trailer mini-TOC so tooling can locate specific records or payload chunks without scanning the entire frame.
 - Test helpers such as `serialization_capture_sink` or `flat_assert_chunk_records` in `src/test/l0_kernel/test_serialization.c` show how to capture a frame and inspect specific record types.

 ## Testing cues